subsquid/docs/docs/tutorials/bayc/step-three-adding-external-data.md

     return tokens
 }
 ```
 URI retrieval here is similar to what we did in the exploration step: we create a `Contract` object and use it to call the `tokenURI()` method of the BAYC token contract.
-The retrieved URIs are then used by the `fetchTokenMetadata()` function responsible for HTTPS/IPFS metadata retrieval and parsing.
-Once we have its output we can create and return the final `Token` entity instances.
+The retrieved URIs are then used by the `fetchTokenMetadata()` function, which is responsible for HTTPS/IPFS metadata retrieval and parsing.
+Once we have its output, we can create and return the final `Token` entity instances.

 ## Retrieving external resources

 In the `fetchTokenMetadata()` implementation we first classify the URIs depending on the protocol.
-For IPFS links we replace `'ipfs://'` with an address of an IPFS gateway (we use [ipfs.io](https://ipfs.tech)), then retrieve the metadata from all links using a regular HTTPS client:
+For IPFS links we replace `'ipfs://'` with an address of an IPFS gateway, then retrieve the metadata from all links using a regular HTTPS client.
+Here for the demonstration purposes we use the public [ipfs.io](https://ipfs.io) gateway, which is slow and prone to dropping requests due to rate-limiting.
+For production squids we recommend using a dedicated gateway, e.g. from [Filebase](https://docs.filebase.com/ipfs/about-ipfs/ipfs-gateways).

 ```typescript
 export async function fetchTokenMetadata(
   ctx: Context,